 Care shall be taken to collect all excess water resulting from the sampling and cleaning procedures.
 The excess water will be contained in a pre-labeled 55-gallon drum on-site pending receipt of laboratory analyses.

-The following analyses will be performed by NSEL on groundwater samples obtained from the monitor wells: TPH-diesel (EPA Method 8015M) + State get and the second s
+The following analyses will be performed by NSEL on groundwater samples obtained from the monitor wells: TPH-diesel (EPA Method 8015M)

 3.1.3 Slurry Wall Construction